sterpe/mass-effect/README.md

 This rule is intended to keep a perma-death playthrough a character- driven story rather than a mechanical and disjointed exercise in XP and credit grinding.

+### Mass Effect 2

+#### Scorched Earth
+#### Small Arms
+#### Borrowed Time
+#### Toothless
+Sniper Rifle-wielding squadmates Garrus, Thane, Legion, and Zaeed are prohibited from carrying the M-29 Incisor Sniper Rifle.

+The Incisor is so cool, but it has a serious ammo consumption problem for Shepard, however it's fantastic for allies...perhaps too fantastic.
+The damage governor on this rifle was accidentally left off so even on the hardest difficulties Shepard can literally just run along behind a pair of Incisor-wielding teammates while they demolish entire levels themselves.

+It's awesome to watch but cheap as all and not very sporting or very much within the spirit of a permadeath Insanity run, so for this reason the M-29 is banned for squadmates.